yousskadi/akeyless-workshop-2/Lab05/guide.md

 ## 1. Expose the Flask App

-Run the following command to expose the Flask App:
+In a new terminal window, run the following command to expose the Flask App:

 ```bash
 kubectl port-forward svc/flask-todo 5000:80 -n flask-todo